KjellbergD/resume/docs/piskel/overview.md

 ### Middleground
 A single design is made for grass (repeating pattern).
 Size is 32x96 pixels (HxW).
 TODO: Perhaps create a couple more with slight variation.

+A design for a tree is made.
+TODO: Make some more in different sizes.

 ### Milestone object
 The following designs are made with animations.
 Size is 32x32 pixels (HxW):
 - glasses